LavanyaC22/ML-Climate-Project-Fall2022/journal.md

+12/05
+- more EDA and further processed data
+- implemented regression and tree based models to predict yield
+- worked on presentation

 12/04
 - uploaded EDA of processed data

 12/03
 - finished downloading and processing climate data from AgERA4
-- raw files can be accessed here:
+- raw files can be accessed here: https://drive.google.com/file/d/1cLRvhx9XZB-iQlnyl9oBgcigPk27chGk/view?usp=sharing

 11/30